API keys + auth

 If a website key has configured domains (ClientConfig.sites[].domains), browser-facing event writes and Signals snapshot reads must carry an Origin or Referer header matching one of them.
 The 403 domain_not_allowed response is what you see when the origin doesn't match.

-Signals Feed and live-session WebSockets require short-lived stream tokens from an authenticated dashboard or approved server integration flow.
-If a browser-style Origin is present, it must be a trusted ClickStream dashboard origin unless the key behind the token is an explicitly private read key.
+Signals Feed and live-session WebSockets require short-lived stream tokens, which are minted from an authenticated dashboard session — there is no API-key path to a stream token.
+If a browser-style Origin is present, it must be a trusted ClickStream dashboard origin unless the key behind the token carries the matching private read scope (live:read / signals:read).

 Creating a key